leahgarrett/go-coding-challenge/wordcount/README.md

 For base branch:
 `"shakespeare.txt": 741200 words, duration: 3422897ms`

-For this branch with buffering:
+For the profile branch with buffering:
 `"shakespeare.txt": 741200 words, duration: 97406ms`

+For this branch with global buffer:
+`"shakespeare.txt": 741200 words, duration: 67800ms`

 # To view profile